-To view all errors, click here or on the bug icon on the left menu.
+To view all errors, click here or on the bug icon in the menu bar on Dashbird app.

 Can’t find what you’re looking for?
 We’d love to help.
 Send us a message through the chat bubble or email us.